 Sarah grew up around death.
 As the child of parents in the entertainment industry, she was raised witnessing choreographed Hollywood deaths on soundstages.
 Sarah’s work has been influenced by this unique upbringing, and she has dedicated her adult life to examining death and dying through an intersectional-feminist and inclusive lens.

-As a leader of the Death Positive movement, she uses her work as an activist to advocate for others to reclaim experiences around dying.
+As one of the founders of the Death Positive movement, she is passionate about addressing the underlying issues that adversely effect marginalized communities’ experiences of death and uses her work as an activist to advocate for others to reclaim experiences around dying.
 She does this by sharing history, and her own rituals and ideas for decolonizing death.
 The goal of this all is to help inspire others to create a healthier relationship with death and mourning, to better serve their own needs as well as those of the community at large.
 Sarah’s work centers women, both as death professionals and as a part of the Death Positive movement.
 She uses her platform to help examine the historical and cultural reasons women are at the forefront of death activism, and then she places the narrative back in the hands of the women who are actively doing this work and shifting the future of death.

 Sarah’s empowering message weaves into this life, and not just that which lies beyond.
 She became a historian to preserve the culture and history of the Latinx neighborhood she was raised in, and she became a museum curator for a similar reason; to help share the story of women’s history, as well as other silenced peoples, like the stories of those with Japanese ancestry who were imprisoned in internment camps.
 Sarah uses her own story to help others see the light as well.
 She was the subject of a chapter in Caitlin Doughty’s NYT bestselling book, From Here to Eternity, and she has done research and writing and is the editor for The Order, and has worked on popular YouTube series, Ask a Mortician.
 Sarah continues using her voice to stand up and advocate for those who don’t have the privilege; in this life and beyond.